Takeaways from New York City’s mayoral primary: Mamdani delivers a political earthquake

 “What NYC deserves is a mayor who’s proud to run on his record – not one who ran from his record, or one who has no record,” Adams posted on X Tuesday night.
 “We deserve a mayor who will keep driving down crime, support our police, fight antisemitism, and stand up for working-class New Yorkers.”

-Republican Curtis Silwa was unopposed in the primary and will be the GOP nominee.
+Republican Curtis Sliwa was unopposed in the primary and will be the GOP nominee.

 And neither Cuomo nor Mamdani had ruled out the possibility of running in November on another party’s ballot line if they lost the Democratic contest — Cuomo as the nominee of the newly created Fight and Deliver Party, or Mamdani as the nominee of the Working Families Party.